openmodels/spawning-dataset/README.md

    running it, move the resulting `outputs/fao2eez.csv` to `inputs/fao2eez.csv`.

-2. Regenerate the `input/specieseez.csv` file if the `inputs/Region
+2. Regenerate the `input/specieseez.csv` and `input/speciespid.csv`
-FAO EEZ matching-DO NOT EDIT IN EXCEL.csv` has changed.
-This second file describes the FAO regions corresponding to multinational descriptions in the spawning dataset.
-To regenerate it, run `prelim/fao2eez/species2eez.R`, which produces `output/specieseez.csv` and move this file to `inputs/specieseez.csv`.
+   files if the `inputs/Region FAO EEZ matching-DO NOT EDIT IN EXCEL.csv` has changed.
+These files describes the FAO regions corresponding to multinational descriptions in the spawning dataset.
+To regenerate them, run `prelim/fao2eez/species2eez.R`, which produces `output/specieseez.csv` and `output/speciespid.csv` and move them to the `inputs` directory.

 3. Merge the FishBase and SCRFA spawning records: Run the `code/prelim/spawning-merge.R` script.
 This generates a file